ARCTraining/swd3_sw_dev/07-design_patterns.md

 ### Cons

 1. Shoehorning: not all patterns fit everywhere
-1. Patterns paper-over inadequacies that exist in one language but not another
+1. Patterns can paper-over inadequacies that exist in one language but not another
    - the [visitor](https://en.wikipedia.org/wiki/Visitor_pattern) pattern is
      popular in Java or C++, but useless in [Julia](https://www.julia.org), thanks to [multiple